dream7180/Shutter/README.md

 ExifPro Mod is mod from ExifPro 2.3 at https://github.com/mikekov/ExifPro.

-Since there is no release for ExifPro project and it seems freezed from Feb 2019, this mod version is to make this software usable.
+Since there is no release for ExifPro project and it seems freezed from Feb 2018, this mod version is to make this software usable.

 Fix bugs and change UI to make it looks much better.
+Update all encoders and other libraries.
-Optimize the settings and other enhancement.
+Optimize the settings and various enhancement.

 --------------------------------------------------------------------------
 ExifPro is an image browser application that can help you display, describe, tag, and manipulate your collection of photographs.